epfl-ada/ada-2023-project-abracadabra/docs/index.md

 <img src="assets/img/community_evolutions/5_topic_com_evo.jpg" width="750px" height=auto frameborder="0" position="relative">

 <div align="justify">
-Here we can see that even if we have a prevalent topic (3rd one) overall sources, the second most dominant one appears to be the first for some communities and even an overall topic with few share of matching comments is the most dominant one in 2004 and 2013.
+Here we can see that even if we have a prevalent topic (3rd one) over all comments, the second most dominant one appears to be the first for some communities.
+For some, it's even a relatively infrequent topic that emerges as the dominant one, in 2004 and 2013 namely.
 What is interesting is that they both have many communities.
 </div>

 So we may think that having many communities is linked with having many topics and different central criteria to vote.